EEngblo/2018_CS374/README.md

 -------------------------
 ## Introduction

-This prototype gives you—moneyless gamer who wants to buy a new computer, yet lacks background knowledge about computer hardware—to purchase new computer easily.
+This prototype helps you—moneyless gamer who wants to buy a new computer, yet lacks background knowledge about computer hardware—to purchase new computer easily.
 This project is advised by prof.Juho Kim and other TAs of CS374@KAIST.

 -------------------------
 ## Prototype Link